Composition of the Audit Committee:

 Assist Board oversight of (i) the integrity of the Company's financial statements,

-and the effectiveness of internal controls, (ii) the Company's compliance with legal
+information security processes, and the effectiveness of internal controls, (ii) the Company's compliance with legal

 and regulatory requirements, (iii) the independent auditor's qualifications and